 When João stopped muttering to himself and sat motionless on the bench, I got a little worried.
 I’d never seen him so quiet before.
 Feeling guilty for hogging the shade I called out, “João, do you want to sit under the awning?”

 The hardhat slowly lifted and he squinted at me for several seconds.

-At least this got him off the bench and he made another round to check on his lines.
+At least this got him up and he made another round to check on his lines.
 Nothing new there — no big fish.
 Back at the bench he sat down again and then suddenly jumped up.
 “Hey!” he shouted, pointing at the water and waving for me to come aft.
 “Hurry—Ze’s dourado!”

 The dourado was gone by the time I got there.
 I had missed him again.
 Both of us kept peering over the side, hoping he’d come back.
 Eventually I looked up and saw a small bump on the horizon.

 João followed my finger with his eyes.
 “Where?”

 He searched for several seconds but soon gave up.

 “I don’t see anything.”
 This seemed to bother him.

 Gazing into his eyes for the briefest moment, I saw how damaged they were.
 Rheumy and bloodshot, years on the ocean had taken their toll.

 “It’s really far away.”
 I said.

 He didn’t buy it.

 I didn’t feel like going back to my princely perch under the jib, so I leaned against the espeque post while João sat on the bench.
 Neither of us said anything at first and it felt a little awkward.
 Eventually I broke the silence by asking, “When did you start fishing, João?”

 He looked up, surprised.
 “Me?”

 “Do you remember when you started?”

 “Of course I remember!”
 And then sat thinking.

 “I was maybe sixteen or seventeen.”